Racer159/jackal/examples/component-actions/README.md

 :::note

 Component Actions have replaced Component Scripts.
-Zarf will still read `scripts` entries, but will convert them to `actions`.
+Jackal will still read `scripts` entries, but will convert them to `actions`.
 Component Scripts will be removed in a future release.
 Please update your package configurations to use Component Actions instead.

 :::

-This example demonstrates how to define actions within your package that can run either on `zarf package create`, `zarf package deploy` or `zarf package remove`.
-These actions will be executed with the context that the Zarf binary is executed with.
+This example demonstrates how to define actions within your package that can run either on `jackal package create`, `jackal package deploy` or `jackal package remove`.
+These actions will be executed with the context that the Jackal binary is executed with.

-For more details on component actions, see the [component actions](../../docs/3-create-a-zarf-package/7-component-actions.md) documentation.
+For more details on component actions, see the [component actions](../../docs/3-create-a-jackal-package/7-component-actions.md) documentation.

-## `zarf.yaml` {#zarf.yaml}
+## `jackal.yaml` {#jackal.yaml}

 :::info